 - Improvement of breeding technologies and development of new genotypes leading to new phenotypes and plant varieties.

 - Development and use of novel integrated pest management methods and practices

 - Improving the resource efficiency of crops and cropping systems

 - Systemic research on agricultural crops as part of an ecosystem ("plant as meta-organism").

 In addition, various accompanying measures are being worked on such as the development of methods for assessing the sustainability of crop production systems using ICT-based knowledge technologies and the harmonization of assessment criteria and existing databases for this purpose.
 In addition, a strategic roadmap for sustainable crop production research for the future will be developed, taking into account the research strategy of the Joint Programming Initiative on Agriculture, Food Security and Climate Change(FACCE-JPI), among others.

-The number of selected research projects across the entire range of topics covered by the calls, as well as the number of funding bodies, demonstrate the strong interest of European and regional project partners in joint transnationally coordinated research.
+The number of selected research projects covering the whole range of topics of the calls as well as the number of funding bodies show the great interest of the European and regional project partners in joint transnationally coordinated research.

 Benefit of the project